Introduction

 They made deep learning more accessible to a broader audience by introducing user-friendly APIs, which allowed engineers and researchers to build models faster and more efficiently.

-Frameworks now also provide support for distributed training and better GPU utilization, making large-scale deep learning more feasible.
+Frameworks now also provide [at least some] support for distributed training and better GPU utilization, making large-scale deep learning more feasible.

 The 2nd Generation: Dynamic Graphs and Eager Execution